Rahul12Arora/Dreamers-Lane-Master/README.md

-# Dreamer's Lane is a MERN Application that uses Open AI and MongoDB to generate and store AI generated images
+# Creators's Heaven is a MERN Application that uses Open AI and MongoDB to generate and store AI generated images

-## Built By Abhideep Ghosh